Evertras/gopong/README.md

 Good ol' `make` is used for build script consolidation since both Go and Typescript are present.
 See [the Makefile](Makefile) for available commands and what they do.

+If you need `make` for windows, [you can get it here](http://gnuwin32.sourceforge.net/packages/make.htm).

 ## Test tools

 To run all tests, run `make test`.
 See [the Makefile](Makefile) for more information.